openforis/sepal-doc/docs/source/modules/dwn/coverage_analysis.rst

 Select an area of interest (AOI)
 --------------------------------

-Using the provided AOI selector, select an AOI from the available methods.
-We provide three administration descriptions (from level 0 to 2) and three custom shapes (drawn directly on the map, asset or shapefile).
+Using the provided **AOI** selector, select an AOI from the available methods.
+We provide three administrative descriptors (from level 0 to 2) and three custom shapes (drawn directly on the map, asset or shapefile).

 .. figure:: https://raw.githubusercontent.com/BuddyVolly/coverage_analysis/main/doc/img/aoi_select.png